turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/testing_strategies_and_encapsulation.markdown

 ---
 title: Testing Strategies and Encapsulation
 tags: basics, testing, encapsulation
-length: 120
+length: 90
 ---

+# Testing Strategies, or: How to help testing help us

 ## Learning Goals

+* Understand that TDD is about asking questions and making decisions
+* Understand the role of TDD in streamlining the problem-solving and design process.
 * Be able to characterize the interface of a component and illustrate it with tests
-* Understand that TDD is about asking questions and making decisions
 * Be able to name and explain the four key types of tests
 * Be able to explain and apply the "two-mindset approach" to TDD